Coinigy Vs TradingView – The leading technical analysis software compared

 Pricing would always come to play when comparing these platforms, as both have set up more than one subscription plan for their customers.
 In this section, we will consider the details of these plans and the pricing of each.

-Coinigy, on the other, sticks to a three-tiered subscription package that includes a Starter Account, a Pro Trader plan, and an API Developer Pro plan.
+Conversely, Coinigy sticks to a three-tiered subscription package that includes a Starter Account, a Pro Trader plan, and an API Developer Pro plan.
 According to the platform’s website, the Starter Account is a 30-day full-featured free trial plan where users can access 24/7 portfolio tracking features, mobile app access, email alerts, security support systems, and charting with over 75 technical indicators.
 The Pro Trader plan, which has a $18.66 price tag (when purchased annually), offers extra features in addition to the ones listed under the Starter Account.
-Subscribers are eligible to unlimited API, unlimited chart layouts, advanced order types, and unlimited session length on the Arb Matrix app.
+Subscribers are eligible for unlimited API, unlimited chart layouts, advanced order types, and unlimited session length on the ArbMatrix app.
 Then there is the API Developer Pro with a subscription fee of $99.99.
 This plan comes with all of the features accessible to Starter and Pro Trader subscribers, in addition to premium support systems.
-Comparing the subscription plans of the two platforms, you will agree that Coinigy price plans is a bit on the high.
+Developer Pro features backend access to exchanges, which allows traders to implement automated trading for complex limit orders and trades.

-What Is Their Customer Support Like?
+What about Their Customer Support?

 There is no doubt that the trading features on both platforms come with technicalities that may seem complex to new traders.
 As such, Coinigy and TradingView have set up 24/7 customer services.
 This assertion spurred us to take a look at the customer service culture of the two platforms under review.

 From our research, we discovered that both solutions have dedicated a lot of resources to customer support.
 This notion holds as Coinigy provides an array of tutorials on how to implement and use the features on its website.
 Also, the company has an active online presence.
-At the time of this research, the regularly updated Coinigy twitter account had 19,000 followers.
+At the time of this research, the regularly updated Coinigy Twitter account had over 18,000 followers.
 Besides, Coinigy’s email support is a standard feature offered to all of its customers, regardless of the plan they subscribed to.
 More remarkably, Coinigy shares its phone number on its web page, which means that it enables phone-based customer support.
-And, it provides a 24/7 customer support that is available in the form of a help desk or via live chat.
+And, it provides 24/7 customer support that is available in the form of a help desk or via live chat.

 Are They Mobile and User-Friendly?

 There is an unwritten rule regarding the importance of user-friendly designs and layouts, particularly for loaded websites like the two under review.
 From what we have learned so far, it is safe to say that both platforms are aware of the role user experience plays in promoting seamless navigation through their maze of features.
-And so, Coinigy and TradingView adopted simple and intuitive designs.
+And so, Coinigy and TradingView adopted simple and yet intuitive designs.

 Do They Provide Alerts and Notifications?